-One confusing term found in various books is "benzine," in the U.S. the term is not used, and should not be confused with benzene (a potent, carcinogenic solvent).
+One confusing term found in various books is "benzine," in the U.S. the term is not used, and should not be confused with benzene (an excellent solvent but a potential carcinogen).
 It took some searching to determine that this refers to the petroleum distillate composed primarily of pentanes, hexanes and heptanes.
-We refer to this organic, non-polar solvent as 'naptha' or 'Petroleum ether' (but not to confused with other types of ether!).
+This seems to be most commonly referred to as 'naptha.'
 Another solvent of use for cleaning is denatured alcohol, which is primarily methanol.
 Methanol has the usefulness of being water soluble as well.
 For degreasing of delicate parts, such as hairsprings, trichloroethylene is useful, and can be purchased from tools suppliers under the name "One-Dip."
 I store solvents in shallow Mason jars.

 Removal of dirt and such can be easily done with various types of hand brushes.
 Sometimes referred to as Glasglow brushes, they are available in various grades of stiffness.